fylgja/tailwindcss-plugin-cssprops/README.md

 }
 ```

+> This follows the same syntax used in [PostCSS-Jit-Props](https://github.com/GoogleChromeLabs/postcss-jit-props)

 If you prefer to use a different class or selector, you can configure it using the `darkmode` option:

 ```js